jnidzwetzki/jnidzwetzki.github.io/_posts/2025-06-03-art-of-query-optimization.md

 ```

 ## Expected Total Cost and Actual Time
-Also drawings for the expected total cost and the actual time are shown.
+Also, drawings for the expected total cost and the actual time are shown.
 The first image shows that PostgreSQL assumes the highest costs in the lower left corner.
-This is the moment, when both predicates of the `WHERE` condition let all tuples (`> 0`) pass.
-The costs decrease when one of the predicates can filter more tuples and PostgreSQL needs to join less tuples.
+This is the moment when both predicates of the `WHERE` condition let all tuples (`> 0`) pass.
+The costs decrease when one of the predicates can filter more tuples, and PostgreSQL needs to join fewer tuples.
 The lowest costs are in the upper right corner of the image.
-The lines have some irregularities since the query plan changes for the parameter combinations which also affects the total costs of the query.
+The lines have some irregularities since the query plan changes for the parameter combinations, which also affects the total costs of the query.

 {% include aligner.html images="planexplorer/total_cost.svg" %}

 Closely related to the last image is the total execution time.
 It shows how long the DBMS actually needs to execute the query.
-The image shows also the trend that the query becomes faster when less tuples have to be processed.
+The image also shows the trend that the query becomes faster when fewer tuples have to be processed.
 However, the times are a bit more scattered.
-This has two reasons: (i) in the current version of the tool just a single execution of the query is performed and outliers are not handled (e.g., by taking the average value over multiple executions) and (ii) the query is short and changing the parameters have not a big impact on the actual execution time.
+This has two reasons: (i) in the current version of the tool, just a single execution of the query is performed and outliers are not handled (e.g., by taking the average value over multiple executions), and (ii) the query is short and changing the parameters have not a big impact on the actual execution time.

 {% include aligner.html images="planexplorer/total_time.svg" %}

 ## Expected and Actual Tuples
-The following next three images show the expected, actual returned tuples, and the difference between these two values.
+The following next three images show the expected, actual returned tuples and the difference between these two values.
 It can be seen by comparing the first two images that the pattern of the expected and the actual returned tuples is different and PostgreSQL actually performed a misprediction.
-The first drawing shows diagonal lines and the actual graph shows horizontal lines (i.e., changing one of the parameters leads to more tuples in the output independently from the other parameter) and PostgreSQL expects some correlation (so called _cross-column dependencies_) between these parameters.
+The first drawing shows diagonal lines and the actual graph shows horizontal lines (i.e., changing one of the parameters leads to more tuples in the output independently from the other parameter) and PostgreSQL expects some correlation (so-called _cross-column dependencies_) between these parameters.
 See the function `clauselist_selectivity()` and its [comment](https://github.com/postgres/postgres/blob/58fbfde152b28ca119fef4168550a1a4fef61560/src/backend/optimizer/path/clausesel.c#L57-L98
 ) for more details.
 Using [extended statistics](https://www.postgresql.org/docs/17/planner-stats.html) might help to get a better prediction (this might be covered in a follow-up blog posts).